 You could be contacted by the NHS and invited to make an appointment either by phone call, text message or letter - depending on what contact information you have provided to your GP practice.

 If you are currently eligible but haven't received an invite yet, you can still book an appointment now at: www.nhs.uk/covid-vaccination

-However, you can still receive a vaccine upon request.
-No GP practice in Liverpool should turn you away if you contact them to explain your situation, providing that you are eligible to receive one at the time you contact them.
+It's not possible to access the vaccine through the national NHS booking system if you are not a registered patient.
+However, no GP practice in Liverpool should turn you away if you contact them to explain your situation, providing that you are eligible to receive one.

 If you are not currently registered to a GP practice, we would strongly recommend that you join a GP practice near to where you live as soon as possible.
 This is really important – not only in order to receive a Covid19 vaccination, but also so you can access support with any future health needs you might have.